 Long Term Care

-While permanent makeup pigment remains in the dermis its beauty-span may be influenced by several possible factors.
-These factors can include sun exposure, medications, lifestyle, immune system etc. Every individual heals different, there is no telling how your body will heal.
-The Microblading technique/application of pigment is deposited at the dermal level and is likely to require a touch-up.
+While permanent cosmetic pigment remains in the dermis, its beauty span may be influenced by several possible factors.
+These factors can include sun exposure, medications, lifestyle, immune system, etc. Every individual heals differently, there is no telling how your body will heal.
+The technique/application of pigment is deposited at the dermal level and you may or may not require a touch-up.
 It is recommended to return every couple of years for a redo/Color Refresher.

-• Use a good sunscreen, sun exposure will prematurely fade your permanent cosmetics.
+• Use good sunscreen, sun exposure will prematurely fade your permanent cosmetics.

-• If you are planning a chemical peel, laser procedure or an MRI scan, please inform the technician of your permanent cosmetics.
+• If you are planning a chemical peel, laser procedure, or MRI scan, please inform the technician of your permanent cosmetics.

-• The use of RetinA/Tretinoin or any other rapid skin exfoliation products used regularly on the forehead area will cause the permanent makeup to the eyebrow area to fade prematurely.
+• The use of RetinA/Tretinoin or any other rapid skin exfoliation products used regularly on the forehead area will cause permanent cosmetics to the eyebrow area to fade prematurely.

 • The use of chemical peels and acid peels regularly on the forehead region can also cause eyebrow tattoos to fade prematurely.

 • Smoking WILL cause the pigment to fade prematurely and anesthetics will not last as long.